 Open LinkedIn account

-To open an instance window with your LinkedIn account, in order to set up or run automation, just click on the "Open" button:
+To open an instance window with your LinkedIn account, hover the mouse over the Instance state column and click on the "Open" button:

 Linked Helper will open an instance window for that LinkedIn account:

 Each LinkedIn account opens in a separate instance with a separate cache and database, so each of your LinkedIn accounts has separate CRM/Campaigns data inside.

 In case you are running multiple LinkedIn accounts or you just minimized the windows with the Linkedin accounts, you can mouseover the account and click on the "Show window" button, to open the window with it: